Pageworks/papertrain/README.md

 </p>

 # Papertrain - A Craft 3 Boilerplate
 Papertrain is a frameworks for [Craft 3](https://craftcms.com/3) using a modern webpack setup.
 It includes SASS snippets from [Intuit](https://github.com/intuit) and grid system concepts by [Harry Roberts](https://csswizardry.com/2011/08/building-better-grid-systems/).

-## Getting Started

-`TODO: this`
+Learn more about the project or how to get started at [papertrain.io/getting-started](http://papertrain.io/getting-started).

 ## CSS
 - Using [SASS](https://sass-lang.com/) as our CSS preprocessor